 - Read Romans 8:28 and discuss the possibility that God allowed the conflict between Abraham and Lot in order to bring about His renewed focus on Abraham.
-Also discuss how this impacts us today.
+Also discuss how this applies to us today.

 - Share some examples from scripture where someone made a poor choice and departed from God's will but were restored.
-How does this affect us today?
+How does this apply to us today?

 - How can you use this lesson to grow spiritually and help others come into a relationship with Jesus?